IIIF/api/source/search/2.0/index.md

 {: #ignored-parameters}

 If the server has ignored any of the parameters in the request, then an `ignored` property _MUST_ be present, and _MUST_ contain a list of the ignored parameters.

+The value of `id` will be the same as the URI used in the query, however servers _MAY_ drop query parameters that are ignored so long as they are reported in the `ignored` property.

 If the request from previous examples had been: